robinmoussu/latex/README.md

 You can found here some stuff I've created in Latex, especially templates.

 You can use/modify/distribute all the template, as you want.
 I'll be happy if you send me an email in this case :)

  * `moderncvstylecustom.sty` :

 It's a latex template base on `moderncv`.
 It's a mix between the `casual` and the `classic` style.

+I've found a bug.
+Even if
+    \phone{phone number}
+    \fax{fax number}
+are not invoqued, the corresponding image is generated.
+As a consequence, I've commented the line in moderncvstylecustom.sty.
+So they are never generated.
+If you want to use those commands, uncomment the related lines in moderncvstylecustom.sty.

  * `cv_robin_moussu.tex` :
 My personnal _curiculum vitæ_.
 Of course you cannot use it for yourself without modification :)

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">Latex template</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Robin Moussu</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.